lakshminandakumar/lakshminandakumar/README.md

 - :seedling: I'm exploring Technical Content Writing at the moment.
 Please take a look at my website to see my articles :slightly_smiling_face:

-- :woman_teacher: I'm also a GirlCode Ambassador and Mentor.
+- :woman_teacher: I'm also an Applitools Ambassador and a GirlCode Ambassador & Mentor.

 - :zap: When I'm not working you'll find me engrossed in a book.
 I'm a typical bookworm & a voracious reader :book:.
 I write technical blogs too :pencil:.
 I practice yoga & meditation :lotus_position_woman: to connect my mind with my body & find peace.
 I enjoy spending time in the nature, with activities like bike riding :biking_woman:, hiking & long walks :walking_woman:.